Mnlohani/ML-Molecular-Science/3_Project_NN_Potentials_4_LJClusters/README.md

-Project: Neural network potentials for Lennard-Jones clusters: We develop a neural network (NN) potential for small Lennard-Jones (LJ) clusters.
+# Project: Neural network potentials for Lennard-Jones clusters

+We develop a neural network (NN) potential for small Lennard-Jones (LJ) clusters.
 There will be three steps that will be worked on :

 - Setting up the LJ clusters and creating several datasets
     - Initial cluster setup